arief25ramadhan/point-cloud-processing/README.md

 # Point Cloud Processing using Open3D
 We are working with point clouds (again).
 Point clouds, collections of 3D data acquired through LiDAR, are a crucial data type in self-driving car.
 In this project, we will learn how to process point clouds using the Open3D library.

-Figure 1 displays the data we'll be processing.
+Let's look at the data that we want to process, which is displayed by Figure 1.
 Imagine a scenario where your self-driving car has scanned its surroundings.
 The resulting point cloud represents this data, and our goal is to interpret it by identifying obstacles in the environment.

 We will create 3D bounding boxes around each obstacle.
-Figure 2 illustrates the desired output of our point cloud processing pipeline.
+These bounding boxes, as shown by Figure 2, is the desired output of our point cloud processing pipeline.

 In summary, there are five steps in our pipeline:

 - Load point cloud data
 - Voxel down sample the data